dbdesign-students-spring2024/3-spreadsheet-analysis-dianachen1013/README.md

      4. The trend of AIDS diagnoses follows a less volatile pattern compared to HIV diagnoses, suggesting a more consistent progression from HIV to AIDS among diagnosed individuals or stable reporting practices.
      5. The general decline in both HIV and AIDS diagnoses in 2021 could be attributed to several factors including effective antiretroviral treatments, better education on prevention, or possibly the impact of global events such as the COVID-19 pandemic affecting health service access and utilization.

+## Extra-credit

+This assignment deserves extra credit due to the extensive analysis of a particularly large dataset, which includes more than 8000 rows of data.
+The complexity of the dataset was not just in its size but also in the diversity of variables, including year, sex, and diagnosis counts, which required careful handling to ensure accuracy in the analysis.
+Not only were the basic trends of HIV and AIDS diagnoses over multiple years thoroughly examined, but the analysis also provided insights into disparities by sex, highlighting areas for potential public health intervention.
+The data was meticulously cleaned, sorted, and visualized to make the findings accessible and understandable to both technical and non-technical audiences.
+Additionally, the project made use of advanced data manipulation techniques in Python to efficiently process the dataset, demonstrating a high level of technical proficiency and an understanding of data science best practices.